-As a responsible boater, you will comply with the "Rules of the Road", the marine traffic laws enforced by the U.S. Coast Guard.
+As a responsible boater, you will comply with the "Rules of the Road".
 Navigating a boat is much the same as driving an automobile.
 Operating either one responsibly means complying with a set of rules intended to prevent accidents.
 Just as you assume other car drivers know what they are doing, other boaters assume you know what you are doing.